Model Assessment for a Generalised Bayesian Structural Equation Model: Generalised framework for Bayesian SEM

 where $0_p$ is a $p$-dimensional vector of zeros and $I_p$ denotes the identity matrix of dimension $p$.
 The inverse CDF of the normal and the logistic distributions are known as the probit and logit links respectively.
 In case of continuous or categorical items with the probit link, the marginal distribution of ${\bf y}^*_i$ is:

 However, such an expression is not available for the logit model.

-The model defined in \eqref{gbsem_augmented} and \eqref{gbsem_augmented2} applies to confirmatory factor analysis (CFA) and exploratory factor analysis (EFA), and the differences between them are expressed in terms of restrictions on the parameters $\Lambda$ and $\Phi$.
-CFA is a method used to verify the factor structure of a set of observed variables.
-This is achieved by setting several elements of $\Lambda$ to zero that are referred to as cross-loadings.
-EFA, on the other hand, uses a much more flexible $\Lambda$ by only placing identifiability restrictions on it, and sets $\Phi=I_k$.
-An assumption, which is common to both approaches, is the conditional independence of the variables given the factors.
+The model defined by \eqref{gbsem_augmented} and \eqref{gbsem_augmented2} applies to confirmatory factor analysis (CFA) and exploratory factor analysis (EFA), and the differences between them are expressed in terms of restrictions on the parameters $\Lambda$ and $\Phi$.
+CFA postulates certain relationships among the observed and the latent variables assuming a pre-specified pattern for the model parameters (factor loadings, residual variances).
+For example, this is achieved by setting several elements of $\Lambda$ to zero that are referred to as cross-loadings.
+EFA analyses a set of correlated observed variables without knowing in advance either the number of factors that are required to explain their interrelationships or their meaning or labelling.
+Finally, SEM develops from CFA by studying the relationships between the latent variables.
+An assumption, which is common to EFA and CFA, is the conditional independence of the variables given the factors.
 This is equivalent to setting the off-diagonal terms in the covariance of the $\bfepsilon$, also known as error correlations, to zero.